rails/rails/guides/source/working_with_javascript_in_rails.md

 #### `data-type`

-It is also possible to defines the Ajax `dataType` explicitly when performing requests for `data-remote` elements through the `data-type` attribute.
+It is also possible to define the Ajax `dataType` explicitly while performing requests for `data-remote` elements, by way of the `data-type` attribute.

 ### Confirmations